licel/jcardsim/sitedocs/getting_source_and_compiling.md

 mvn release:clean release:prepare -Pjcardsim
 mvn release:perform -Pjcardsim
 ~~~

+__NOTE:__ It might take a while (multiple hours) until the Sonatype Nexus server has successfully checked the
+upload in the staging environment and closed it.
+Because the Nexus Maven plugin times out after 300 seconds
+it might report that the connection was reset or the build failed because of a rule check.
+This might be not the case.
+Wait until the upload is marked as closed and release it manually in the  Nexus UI.

 ### Development
 jCardSim is an open source project, and it would be a pleasure for us to see you as committers and contributors!